Post-build static analysis - pfunct and pahole

 -

-, as it lists those functions not declared inline, but that the compiler inlined anyway (probably less useful than-cc_uninlined
+-H, --cc_inlined, as it lists those functions not declared inline, but that the compiler inlined anyway (probably less useful than-cc_uninlinedif compiling with optimizations)

 pglobal